sergeyprokhorenko/Base64UUID/README.md

 Only three encodings are applicable for UUID:
 1. Base64UUID encoding is REQUIRED for general use.
 2. Base32hex encoding is RECOMMENDED for typing, writing, or dictation of UUIDs.
 Base32hex encoding is REQUIRED for case-insensitive use or with a limited set of characters to ensure compatibility.﻿
-3. The standard 36-character hexadecimal format is REQUIRED for compatibility, if both Base64UUID and Base32hex can not be used.
+3. The standard 36-character hexadecimal format is REQUIRED if neither Base64UUID nor Base32hex encoding is feasible.

 ## 4. The Base64UUID Encoding